erdem/django-map-widgets/README.md

 ### Django Map Widgets (Beta)
-Pluggable map widgets for Django Postgis fields.
+Configurable, pluggable and more user friendly map widgets for Django Postgis fields.

 ### Achievement
+The aim of the django map widgets is to make all the django widgets more user friendly and configurable.
+Map widgets support major map services (GoogleMaps, OpenStreetMap) for your geodjango fields.

+## PointField Map Widgets

+### GoogleMap Widget
-### Settings
+#### Settings

 * **GOOGLE_MAP_API_KEY**: Put your Google API key